ScriptingForLife/Base-Converter/README.md

 ◾️ Simply a php script to convert and make operations in base2, base10 and base 16.

 # ⛔️ Only use it in CLI ⛔️
-◾️ Launch it making "php base.php"
+◾️ Launch it making "php base.php" using a bash/powershell terminal !